MrPeterJin/ASlide/README.md

 ## Pre-requisite

-You should have [openslide-python](https://pypi.org/project/openslide-python/) installed as a prerequisite package.
+You should have [openslide-python](https://pypi.org/project/openslide-python/) and [python-bioformats](https://pypi.org/project/bioformats/) installed as a prerequisite package.

 ## Installation